DEFINE. PLAN. DO. REVIEW.

 Each student team writes an essay explaining their response to a specific engineering challenge.

 Students will think deeply about their city, its population, geographical location, cultural preferences, unique characteristics, and community’s needs.
-In addition, the City Essay asks students to thoughtfully address this year’s challenge: Age-Friendly City.
+In addition, the City Essay asks students to thoughtfully address this year’s challenge: Design a resilient power grid that can withstand and quickly recover from the impacts of a natural disaster.
+(1,500 words maximum)

 City Model [70 points]